LightScribe: History

-LightScribe was conceived by Hewlett-Packard engineer Daryl Anderson, and the coating's chemistry was developed by Dr. Makarand Gore, and brought to market through the joint design efforts of HP's imaging and optical storage divisions, where it was first introduced in January 2004 at the 2004 Consumer Electronics Show.
+LightScribe was conceived by Hewlett-Packard engineer Daryl Anderson, and the coating's chemistry was developed by Dr. Makarand Gore and brought to market through the joint design efforts of HP's imaging and optical storage divisions, where it was first introduced in January 2004 at the 2004 Consumer Electronics Show.

 It was the first direct to disc labeling technology that allowed users to laser etch images to the label side of a disc.
 DiscT@2 technology had been on the market since 2002, but DiscT@2 allows users to burn only to the unused portion of the data side of the disc.
-In 2005, LabelFlash became the main competitor for LightScribe.
+In 2005, Labelflash became the main competitor to LightScribe.

-Various brands manufacture the required media.
-Dual Layer DVD+Rs are the highest-capacity disc to support the technology.
+Various brands manufactured the required media.
+Dual Layer DVD+Rs are the highest-capacity disc listed as available with the technology.
 No LightScribe Blu-ray discs were ever developed or manufactured, though Blu-ray drives with LightScribe technology (supporting the older formats) were on the market.

-Companies such as HP, Samsung, LaCie and LiteOn had announced that they were phasing out LightScribe drives by June 2013.
+Companies such as HP, Samsung, LaCie and LiteOn announced that they would be phasing out LightScribe drives by June 2013.
 LG was one of the last companies to manufacture LightScribe drives but ultimately followed suit.
-As of 26 November 2013, LightScribe.com HP's official LightScribe website has been removed.
-This has been replaced with the following message:
+On 26 November 2013, LightScribe.com, HP's official LightScribe website, was taken down.
+The content on the website was replaced by the following message:

 Thank you for your interest in the LightScribe disc labeling technology.
 This website is no longer active.
 LightScribe software and disc utilities may be found on a number of public websites.

-As of April 2018, the website returns a 404 error.
-As of November 2018, the website redirected to HP's homepage.
+As of June 2026, the website redirects to HP's homepage.